PhFrilles/DKBase/README.md

 ## CURRENT FEATURES:

-Create a new database, Add records, Delete records
+Create a new database, Add records, Delete records, Selecting data

 ## SETTING UP
 Before making any changes to a database, you must correctly setup a database.